Leagian/exercism-php/README.md

 Instructions :

-  1.Reverse a string
+  1. Reverse a string
-  - For example: input: "cool" output: "looc"
+     For example: input: "cool" output: "looc"